Pottery Bisque Kiln Load Calculator

 Packing efficiency:

-In practice, you cannot fill 100% of the usable space — pieces are irregular shapes with hollow interiors.
+In practice you cannot fill 100% of the usable space, because pieces are irregular and mostly hollow.
 Typical packing efficiencies:

 • Bowls and cups (nestable): 40–55% of usable volume